FAQs About The Application Process

-If you have already been admitted to the Graduate School and are just looking to change Colleges or Departments within the University, there are two(2) parts to the process, each with specific steps for you to follow.
+If you have already been admitted to the Graduate School and are looking to change to a program within Educational Studies, follow the steps on our Intra-University Transfer Checklist.

 There are no specific undergraduate courses required for admission to the Department of Educational Studies however some PhD candidates who completed some master's course work in an area other than education may find it useful to take a couple of master's level courses.
 This will be determined by the adviser and the student.
 If the program to which you are applying leads to a professional license, you may be required to take pre-requisite coursework.
 An exception to this is the Counselor Education program.
 All students admitted to the PhD program must have a master's degree in Counselor Education to be considered for admission.

 While you are required to have a baccalaureate degree, there is no required undergraduate major for most of our programs.
 Given the interdisciplinary composition of our faculty, a diverse scholastic background is encouraged.
 Some programs are designed for students with preschool through grade 12 teaching experience and that may be a factor in your admission to a program.
 These include Curriculum and Instruction, Principal and Superintendent Licensure, Special Education, and the PhD specializing in Teacher Education.